 If you’re a brand new pet parent, your must be madly in love with your little fur baby at this point.
 Granted, caring for pets doesn’t come cheap, but it’s one of life’s greatest pleasures.
 They bring us peace of mind, unconditional love, and even relieve conditions like anxiety and depression.
 All we want, and should, do is give everything back.
 Unfortunately, it’s not always that easy.
 That peace of mind can be disrupted, especially for apartment residents in such trying times.
 COVID-19 doesn’t make it easier — we’re dwelling at home more than we intended to, and our pets don’t necessarily love it.

 The truth is that living (or moving) with a pet should make life pleasurable, not complicated.
 Isn’t that the whole point of getting a pup, after all?
 That, as well as being a respectable tenant, calls for extra responsibility on your part.
-Let’s take a look at some tips on how to live with one or more pets in an apartment of any size, without making it a chore, rethinking your decision, or being called out.
+Let’s take a look at some tips on how to live with one or more pets in an apartment of any size, choosing the best pet supplies, and doing so without making it a chore, rethinking your decision, or being called out.

 Comply with your apartment’s pet policies.